thelearn-tech/basic-tools/README.md

 # basic-tools
 By running this script you can install every basic tools you will need in the beginning of termux as a beginner and it is very easy

- This will install nano python figlet cowsay apache2 w3m wget and ngrok Also most off the other small things as dependencies
+ This will install nano python figlet cowsay apache2 w3m wget nmap openssh grep curl ruby hydra python2 Also most off the other small things as dependencies

-Includes IP-Tracer and speedtest-cli
+Includes IP-Tracer and speedtest-cli and ngrok

- to install just follow the steps below
+# Installation

 pkg install git